Ostankino Palace: Park

 In 1761 Sheremetevs hired a garden manager, Johann Manstadt, who supervised expansion of the park and its conversion to a commercial enterprise.
-Under Manstadt, Ostankino garden became an important supply of exotic plants for wealthy Moscow families; customers included Catherine II and Grigory Potyomkin.
-The park sprawled over territories of present-day All-Russia Exhibition Centre, Botanical Garden, Ostankino Television buildings and residential blocks around it.

 Nikolai Sheremetev initially assigned landscaping to his serf architect, Mironov, but soon deemed Mironov's plan inappropriate.
 The job passed to Pyotr Argunov, with consultancy by Francis Reid, manager of Tsaritsyno Park project.
 Reid and his associate, Nikolai Kuverin, worked in Ostankino in 1791–1794.
 A permanent garden manager, Robert Manners, was hired in 1796 and stayed in Ostankino for thirty years.
 Reid's input apparently concentrated on the immediate vicinity of the palace; regular English garden north from the palace was planted in 1797 by Manners.

 Two seasons of the theater

-The theater opened in summer of 1795, amazing the guests with unprecedented stage effects.
+The theater opened in summer of 1795.
 Paul I, who ascended to the throne in November 1796, summoned Nikolai Sheremetev to Saint Petersburg.
-As one of the highest statesmen of the reign, Sheremetev now lived mostly in Saint Petersburg.
-The splendid theater operated publicly for just one season in spring 1797, with one show for emperor Paul and one for Stanisław Poniatowski, former king of partitioned Poland.
+The theater operated publicly for just one season in spring 1797, with one show for emperor Paul and one for Stanisław Poniatowski, former king of partitioned Poland.
 In 1800 Sheremetev reduced the artistic company—barely sufficient for the private entertainment.

 The 1802 death of Sheremetev's wife, former actress Praskovya Kovaleva-Zhemchugova, spelled the end of the theater.
 Nikolai Sheremetev disbanded his theater company and abstained from public entertainment till the end of his life (1809).
 There were accounts of an 1801 show for Alexander I; however, modern scholars deem these reports incorrect: the show was planned but did not materialize.